rows/hiring/job descriptions/SwiftUI Engineer (Senior)_Porto.md

 * At least 3 years of work experience as a software engineer.
 * Fluent in design patterns and other Computer Science fundamentals.
 * Have the knoledge and motivation to build a mobile/desktop apps using Swift.
-* Have the will to try and experiemnt new and different technologies
+* Have the will to try and experiemnt new and different technologies.
-* Experience with SwiftUI or other declarative UI frameworks
+* Experience with SwiftUI or other declarative UI frameworks.
 * Experienced in tests (writing unit tests, end-to-end tests).
 * Able communicator in English.
 Portuguese is optional but welcome.